 The village, too, could boast of another public building; an Institute where there were a library and a lecture-room; and a reading-hall, which any one might frequent at certain hours, and under reasonable regulations.

-The institute still stands but is now private apartments (Borrowdene House).
+The institute still stands but is now apartments (Borrowdene House).
 A bus terminus stands on the site of Dean Mills.

-The 345 foot tall ‘Barrow Bridge Chimney’ is not part of the conservation area.
+The 345-foot-tall ‘Barrow Bridge Chimney’ is not part of the conservation area.
 It was not connected with the cotton mills at Barrow Bridge but was part of Halliwell Bleach Works.

 The famous ’63 Steps’ were once trodden by folk on their way to the coal mines on Winter Hill.
 They now lead visitors to the West Pennine Moors.

 There is a reasonably large car park near the end of Barrow Bridge Road, close to the managers’ houses.
 If you use a satellite navigation system, the postcode BL1 7NH should bring you near the car park entrance.

 Bus 526 goes from Bolton Bus Station to Barrow Bridge Village.